Act sustainably: Use energy responsibly!

 Please make sure that the room temperature in the offices is around 20 degrees.
 To achieve this, where possible, adjust thermostats to just “3”.

-The contractor purchases approximately 150,000 MWh of natural gas annually for the TU Darmstadt.
-Due to plant losses during the conversion of natural gas into the respective energy type, the TU's annual consumption for electricity amounts about 55,700 MWh, heat about 56,100 MWh and cooling about 8,100 MWh.
-Together, this amounts to about 120,000 MWh of energy.
+Due to system losses during the conversion of natural gas into the respective energy type, the TU's annual consumption in 2022 for electricity amounts about 51,100 MWh, heat about 48,700 MWh and cooling about 8,100 MWh.
+Together, this amounts to about 110,000 MWh of energy.
 This is roughly equivalent to the energy consumption of all households in a small town like Griesheim.

 Over 90% of the energy supply is covered by contracting, a contract concluded specifically for this purpose.
 The contractor operates the energy center on the Lichtwiese campus and supplies the university with 40% heat from the Darmstadt North district heating network, which is fed by the Darmstadt waste-to-energy plant.
 75% of the electricity is generated by combined heat and power plants and supplemented with 25% purchased electricity.
 In addition to the contractor´s central energy supply, and other decentralized properties of the TU that are supplied with energy via individual energy contracts.